-The Canon G7x Mark II also includes focus peaking and an ‘auto level’ feature that keeps your horizons straight.
+The Canon G7x Mark II also includes focus peaking (see photography terms) and an ‘auto level’ feature that keeps your horizons straight.
 You can even switch between auto and manual focus with just a tap of the screen, and adjust focus even when you’re still recording.

 There’s also the ability to adjust exposure compensation using Auto ISO while in manual exposure mode, so that the camera changes the ISO, rather than the shutter speed or aperture which may adversely affect the desired look of your shot.
 This is a feature that some higher end cameras don’t even offer.

-All in all, despite its shortcomings and relative age, the Canon G7x Mark II is still the best compact camera for vlogging in 2018.
-It’s great value for money, and packs some great features into a body not much larger than your smartphone – ideal for lightweight, no-fuss vlogging.
+All in all, despite its shortcomings and relative age, the Canon G7x Mark II is still the best compact camera for vlogging of the year.
+It’s great value for money and packs some great features into a body not much larger than your smartphone – ideal for lightweight, no-fuss vlogging.

 Dimensions: 2.7 x 4.8 x 3.6″ (68.58 x 121.92 x 91.44 mm)

 Weight: 453.59 g (1 lb / 16 oz)